CAADRIA/caadria.github.io/_posts/2020-07-09-CAADRIA-2020-elections-call-for-nominations.md

 The positions of the President, Secretary, Treasurer and Membership officer are coming becoming vacant in August, at this year’s CAADRIA 2020 in Bangkok, and I invite you to offer yourself or nominate others.

 The president, secretary, treasurer, and membership officer are four key members of ADCO(Administrative Council) and EXCO (Executive Committee), and are elected by the membership to organize, administer, and guide the association.
 Given these responsibilities, it is best for nominees to have knowledge of the association and relevant experience.
-You can find more details at: http://www.caadria.org/officerroles/
+You can find more details at: <a href="http://www.caadria.org/officerroles/">http://www.caadria.org/officerroles/</a>

 The term for these positions is 2 years.
 Nominees must be CAADRIA members in good standing and must be working in the Asia-Pacific region.
 Nominees need to prepare and submit a brief candidate statement.
 A list of potential candidates will be posted on our website (with a statement of what they propose to do for CAADRIA) for the election.